rootbeerking/Tilengine-Beef/README.md

 ## Things that are broken and I have no idea how to fix:
 - Fixed point helper in src\Tilengine.bf (Line 18-24)
-- Callbacks in src\Tilengine.bf (Line 27-31)
+- Callbacks in src\Tilengine.bf (Line 27-31, I'm not sure I implemented these correctly, they could be working, they could be broken, I'm not 100% sure at the moment)
 - src\Enums\Input.bf (Line 20-32)
-- src\Types\Color.bf (Not sure if this file is even needed to be honest.)
 - src\Types\TLN_Bitmap.bf(I don't know how to deal with wrapping Opaque Pointers to Beef Lang)
 - src\Types\TLN_Engine.bf(I don't know how to deal with wrapping Opaque Pointers to Beef Lang)
 - src\Types\TLN_ObjectList.bf(I don't know how to deal with wrapping Opaque Pointers to Beef Lang)